ssenmosip/mosip-temp-documentation/FRS-Authentication-Services.md

 No weightage is provided to any field\s but exact match strategy is adopted for demographic address

 The system receives authentication service request with the parameters: id, Con, reqTime, txnId, UA code, API_Version, UA_Licensekey, SA_license key, idType, Id, Ad, FAd, Bio, Bio_Type, pin, OTP, session key, HMAC Value, signature, addrLine1Pri, addrLine2Pri, addrLine3Pri cityPri, statePri,, countryPri, pcPri, msPri = E (Exact), LangPri, addrLine1Sec, addrLine2Sec, addrLine3Sec, citySec, stateSec, countrySec, pcSec, msSec = E (Exact), LangSec.
 Please refer Git for more details on [**data definition**](/mosip/mosip/tree/master/docs/requirements/Requirements%20Detailing%20References/ID-Authentication/Sprint%209/Data%20Definition)
-1. Validate if the time period between the current time stamp and the request time stamp is <= time period (n - admin config)
+1. Validate if the time period between the current time stamp and the request time stamp is <= time period (n - admin config).
+Refer to the [**Section**](#a-validate-the-timestamp-of-the-authentication-request) for the validation of the time stamp.
 2. The system validates if each of the address line items (addrLine1Pri, addrLine2Pri, addrLine3Pri, cityPri, statePri, countryPri, pcPri) in the i/p parameter is same as the address line items (saved in the primary language) against the mapped UIN/VID of the resident in the auth database
 3. The system validates if each of the address line items (addrLine1Sec, addrLine2Sec, addrLine3Sec, citySec, stateSec, countrySec, pcSec) in the i/p parameter is same as the address line items (saved in the secondary language) against the mapped UIN/VID of the resident in the auth database
 4. Constructs the response to the requesting source with Res (Y/N), txnId (same as request), timestamp_Res of response, error code